 Now, onto the spirits present on the land.

 This is where I spend most of my time and I have written plenty of posts about my experiences.
-However, if you are having an issue of some kind with the land itself, it can be any number of things, but I don’t typically find land spirits to be very problematic.
+However, if you are having an issue of some kind with the land itself, it can be any number of things, but I don’t typically find these spirits to be very problematic.
 They’re either working with you, or ignoring you, but not usually against you.

 Where I tend to find issues is with residual trauma on the land, especially if there were native people separated from the land in the area.
 There’s no “one size fits all” resolution to trauma.
 I typically ask my guides if it’s something I have permission to heal and if so, how I am to do it.